My Anthrocon 2019 Experience

 Aside from having to do a lot of walking though, I don’t really have any other complaints.
 It’s mostly well organized, and Pittsburgh offers a fun and welcoming atmosphere.

-I’m going again next year - and when I do, I hope to see more Raiders there!
+I’m going again in the years ahead - and when I do, I hope to see more Raiders there!

 - Aeveirra Nova